railwayapp/docs/src/pages/deploy/deployments.md

 Clicking on the build will bring up the build and deploy logs.
 Each deploy gets a pair of unique URLs and is considered immutable.

-If there happens to be an issue with the start command of your application, Railway will attempt to retry the deploy 3 times until timeout.
+If there happens to be an issue with the start command of your application, Railway will attempt to retry the deploy 3 times until it times out.

 ## Bad Gateway